YukaSadaoka/angular-email-client/README.md

 # Angular Email Client

 This application allows users to singup, singin to access an email client.
+Users can compose, send emails, review their recived emails with this client.
 This is built with Angular and Rx.js.